GoogleContainerTools/kpt-functions-catalog/examples/set-annotations/advanced/README.md

 This example demonstrates how to declaratively run [`set-annotations`] function to upsert annotations to the `.metadata.annotations` field on all resources.

-We use the following `Kptfile` to configure the function.
+We use the following `Kptfile` and `fn-config.yaml` to configure the function.

 ```yaml
 apiVersion: kpt.dev/v1alpha2